Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 - a curve and a surface,
 - two surfaces.

-@subsubsection occt_modat_1_5_1 Extrema between Curves
+### Extrema between Curves

 The *Geom2dAPI_ExtremaCurveCurve* class allows calculation of all extrema between two 2D geometric curves.
 Extrema are the lengths of the segments orthogonal to two curves.

 The *GeomAPI_ExtremaCurveCurve* class allows calculation of all extrema between two 3D geometric curves.
 Extrema are the lengths of the segments orthogonal to two curves.

-@subsubsection occt_modat_1_5_2 Extrema between Curve and Surface
+### Extrema between Curve and Surface

 The *GeomAPI_ExtremaCurveSurface* class allows calculation of all  extrema between a 3D curve and a surface.
 Extrema are the lengths of the segments orthogonal to the curve and the surface.

-@subsubsection occt_modat_1_5_3 Extrema between Surfaces
+### Extrema between Surfaces

 The *GeomAPI_ExtremaSurfaceSurface* class allows calculation of all extrema between two surfaces.
 Extrema are the lengths of the segments orthogonal to two surfaces.

 @section occt_modat_2 2D Geometry

 *Geom2d* package defines geometric objects in 2dspace.
 All geometric entities are STEP processed.
 The objects are non-persistent and are handled by reference.

+In particular, <i>Geom2d</i> package provides classes for:
+* description of points, vectors and curves,
+* their positioning in the plane using coordinate systems,
+* their geometric transformation, by applying translations, rotations, symmetries, scaling transformations and combinations thereof.

 The following objects are available:
 - point,
 - Cartesian point,
 - vector,